KhioneusNevula/OccultEntitiesMod/README.md

 This mod is intended to be a magic mod based around binding different metaphysical entities.
+However, the "entity" aspect of it goes one step further--EMPIRES.
+These are conceptual collections of villages which are ruled by a single ruler.
+They are comprised of "citizens," entities which are like Sims in that they have motives, emotions, memories, and the like.
-It will also have wizard villages and dragons.
+It will also have dragons.
 The dragons aren't necessarily connected to the point of the mod, but are STILL NECESSARY.
 Because...
 DRAGONS.

 Ores:
 * Silver: Found in the same configurations as gold